Thursday’s ‘General Hospital’ Spoilers: Taggert Has A Confession For Jordan & Curtis Is Suspicious

-Fans are going to have some questions after Thursday’s episode according to the latest General Hospital spoilers.
-Taggert has popped up in Port Charles again after many years away and it’s looking like he may have a bigger agenda than simply helping Jordan dig into the truth about Bob’s death.
+Fans are going to have some questions after Thursday’s episode, according to the latest General Hospital spoilers.
+Taggert has popped up in Port Charles again after many years away, and it’s looking like he may have a bigger agenda than simply helping Jordan dig into the truth about Bob’s death.

 Viewers know that Jordan called Taggert and asked him to return to Port Charles.
 Once he did, he wasted little time in finding Sonny and Jason to taunt them a bit.